National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/data-analysis.md

 ### Data Lineage (aka Monocle)

 Whether you're creating a pipeline for data analysis specific to your research project or investigating one you came across in the Knowledge Store to determine if it will be useful to your study, you'll likely want the capability to holistically assess how that dataset came about.
 The Data Lineage tool within the Foundry platform allows users to do just that - easily explore data pipelines from start to finish.
 With upstream on the left and downstream on the right, this tool makes for an intuitive way to visualize the relationships between datasets and their ancestors or descendants with enhanced views made possible through color-coding and grouping based on a dataset's details.
 This application is particularly useful if a researcher needs to schedule a build for a dataset to update with the weekly refresh of data in the enclave.
-Palantir Documentation provides [a short tutorial](https://unite.nih.gov/workspace/documentation/product/foundry-training-portal/tutorial-data-lineage-basics) and [additional descriptions](https://unite.nih.gov/workspace/documentation/product/foundry-training-portal/introduction-to-data-lineage) of this tool's functionality.
+Palantir Documentation provides [a short tutorial](https://unite.nih.gov/workspace/documentation/product/foundry-training-portal/tutorial-data-lineage-basics){{< fa lock size=2xs title="Link requires an N3C Enclave account" >}} and [additional descriptions](https://unite.nih.gov/workspace/documentation/product/foundry-training-portal/introduction-to-data-lineage){{< fa lock size=2xs title="Link requires an N3C Enclave account" >}} of this tool's functionality.

 ### Code Repositories